informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica2-2_en.md

 <!-- TOC --><a name="addplantcheatcommand"></a>
 ### The `cheatplant` command

-This command (to be implemented via a class called `AddPlantCheatCommand`) is used to add a plant to the game, the difference with the `add` command being that it does not consume any suncoins.
+This command (to be implemented via a class called `AddPlantDebugCommand`) is used to add a plant to the game, the difference with the `add` command being that it does not consume any suncoins.
 Similarly to the `add` command, use of this command causes the game to be updated.

 <!-- TOC --><a name="addzombiecommand"></a>
 ### The `addzombie` command

-This command (to be implemented via a class called `AddZombieCheatCommand`) is used to manually add a zombie of the specified type either on any free tile of the board or in the column where the zombies appear (column 8)
+This command (to be implemented via a class called `AddZombieDebugCommand`) is used to manually add a zombie of the specified type either on any free tile of the board or in the column where the zombies appear (column 8)